 - Kaanapali Beach Hotel: This is probably our favorite budget hotel on the whole island.
 When you step onto the grounds, it feels like you’ve been transported back in time.
 Everyone is friendly and the grounds are simple but beautiful.
 Located right on Kaanapali Beach, the resort offers everything you need in a great location and for a great price.
 Bonus!
 They underwent a beautiful new renovation to their rooms in 2020.
 Click here to book the Kaanapali Beach Hotel.

 Our favorite vacation rentals on West Maui

 Are vacation rentals more your style?
-Here are three on West Maui that we love:
+Here are some of our favorite vacation rental complexes on West Maui: